 About Kyoshi Gerard Senese

 Gerard Senese, Director of the Ryu Shu Kan of Farmingville on Long Island is also Director of the Town of Brookhaven’s Sachem Community Youth Services’ Children’s Karate Program.
-Senese Sensei began his training in 1974 in Taika Oyata’s art which was called Ryu Kyu Kempo at that time & received his Sho-Dan in 1978.
+Senese Sensei began his training in 1974 in Taika Oyata’s art which was called Ryu Kyu Kempo at that time & received his Sho-Dan, 1st degree Black Belt, in 1978.

-As an executive commitee member of the Japan Center at Stony Brook University, he directs the community oureach events for the Center.
-Kyoshi Senese and his wife, Hiroko, are the executive producers of the “Sakura Matsuri”-Cherry Blossom Festival; the premiere cultural event of the Japan Center held at the Wang Center at Stony Brook University.
+As executive commitee members of the Japan Center at Stony Brook University, Gerard & his wife direct the community outreach events for the Center.
+They are the executive producers of the “Sakura Matsuri”-Cherry Blossom Festival- the premiere Japanese cultural event for Long Island; held at the Wang Center at Stony Brook University.

-Kyoshi Senese shares his enthusiasm of the unique art of Taika Oyata with all who show interest in learning about the original art of life protection of Okinawa and also shares his enjoyment of the other aspects of Japanese culture through festivals and workshops he hosts throughout the year.
+Gerard Senese shares his enthusiasm of the unique art of Taika Oyata with all who show interest in learning the original art of life protection from Okinawa and together with his wife, Hiroko, also shares his enjoyment of the other aspects of Japanese culture through festivals and workshops they host throughout the year.

 About Taika Seiyu Oyata

-Taika Seiyu Oyata, founder and head of RyuTe® Renmei and Oyata Shin Shu Ho Ryu® is responsible for introducing the secret arts of original Okinawan karate: ”Tuite Jitsu” and “Kyusho Jitsu” to the United States.
+Taika Seiyu Oyata is responsible for introducing to the United States the esoteric (once considered secret) arts of original Okinawan karate: ”Tuite Jitsu” and “Kyusho Jitsu”.

 He is a descendent of Zana Oyakata, a high ranking official of the RyuKyu Kingdom, who was a hero in the Satsuma invasion of RyuKyu in 1609.